noorfizanjauraid-ux/Spatial-Distribution-of-Rural-Infrastructure-in-Sarawak/README.md

 #

-# The aim of this project is to:
+# This project aims to:

 #

-# Map and visualize the spatial distribution of key rural infrastructure features.
+# Map and visualize the spatial distribution of key rural infrastructure features in Sarawak.

 #

-# Integrate multi-source spatial datasets into a coherent cartographic workflow.
+# Integrate multiple datasets (boundaries, elevation, transportation, settlements, land cover).

 #

-# Produce publication-quality maps aligned with research standards.
+# Produce publication-ready cartographic outputs using professional mapping standards.

 #

-# Demonstrate end-to-end GIS project management and documentation.
+# Demonstrate data management, layer styling, and compositing in QGIS.

 #